junglesta/junglestar.github.io/_pages/design.md

 ---
 layout: page
-title: Design
+title: Junglestar design
-description: "Junglestar, a small, flexible, One Stop Shop web agency.
-We do information architecture, screen design, deploy.
-Packed solutions all-included.
-Or top quality custom designs at competitive prices.
+description: "Junglestar is a small, flexible, one-stop-shop web agency.
+We design a proper information architecture, then code and deploy it.
 We help companies and individuals organize their communication.
-We grow relationships with clients.
+We grow relationships with our clients.
 We design, produce & develop well thought user experiences.
-From [slide shows](http://revealing.junglestar.org/#/8/1) to [offline ready web apps]"
+Websites, slide shows, offline-ready web apps"
 permalink: /design/
 question: Junglestar Design
 after: "!"